 Scale down large images

-Third, using the steps in the Image dimensions and container size sections above, compare the size of your original image to the size of the image container.
-If your image is significantly larger than the container size and you've noticed any issues at 200% zoom, do the following:
+Third, using the steps in the Image Dimensions and Container size sections above, compare the size of your original image to the size of the image container.
+If your image is significantly larger than the container size (more than roughly 30% larger) and you've noticed any issues at 200% zoom, do the following:

 - Duplicate the original image (to preserve the original for other uses).